MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

 * Use *Dot-notation* to access sub-objects of an object hierarchy.
 E.g., `${myParent.myChild}`
 * Graceful null handling ensures you won't get exceptions if you access a null property in an object graph
 * Use *Indexer syntax* to retrieve properties by key or items in an array.
 E.g., `${myArray[0]}`
+* Access *host data* with `$host`.
+E.g., `${$host.hostProperty}`

 ## Providing the data

 Now that you have a template, you'll want to provide the data that makes it complete.
-You have two options to do this:
+You have three options to do this:

 1. **Option A: Inline within the template payload**.
 You can provide the data inline within the `AdaptiveCard` template payload.
 To do so, simply add a `$data` attribute to the root `AdaptiveCard` object.
 2. **Option B: As a separate data object**.
 With this option you provide two separate objects to the [Templating SDK](sdk.md) at runtime: the `template` and the `data`.
 This will be the more common approach, since typically you will create a template and want to provide dynamic data later.
+3. **Option C: As a separeate host data object**.
+With this option you provide an additional `host` object to the [Templating SDK](sdk.md) at runtime.
+This approach allows the host to supply its own parameter data to the card.

 ### Option A: Inline data